-At June 30, 2022, the Company had \$689.6 million available for borrowing under its revolving credit facility, \$65.0 million available for borrowing under the OEG revolving credit facility, and \$179.2 million in unrestricted cash on hand.
-The Company's quarterly dividend is currently suspended.
-The Company's board of directors will consider a future dividend as permitted by the Company's credit agreement, and any future dividend is subject to the Company's board of directors' determinations as to the amount of distributions and timing thereof.
+At September 30, 2022, the Company had \$689.6 million available for borrowing under its revolving credit facility, \$65.0 million available for borrowing under the OEG revolving credit facility, and \$224.7 million in unrestricted cash on hand.
+The Company's cash dividend was reinstated in September 2022.
+The Company's interim dividend policy provides that the Company will make minimum dividends of 100% of REIT taxable income annually, subject to the Company's board of directors' future determinations as to the amount of any distributions and the timing thereof.